ManishSahu53/BackProjection/README.md

     Format of the file is as follows
 PhotoID, X, Y, Z, Omega, Phi, Kappa, r11, r12, r13, r21, r22, r23, r31, r32, r33

+Where
-Where photo Id will contain name of camera/photo,
+1. Photo Id contains name of camera/photo,

-X,Y,Z are coordinate of camera centre.
+2. X,Y,Z are coordinate of camera centre.

-Omega, Phi, Kappa is orientation of that camera
+3. Omega, Phi, Kappa is orientation of that camera

-r11,r12.. r33 are elements of 3x3 rotational matrix.
+4. r11,r12.. r33 are elements of 3x3 rotational matrix.
 Here one point is to be noted that Rotational Matrix will be

 [ r11 ,  r12 ,  r13]